jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 When I attend a work, I expect to transcend the turmoil and reach the serene heights, at least for one serving.
 So, I urge leaders: don't be stingy.

+### Sleep 😴

+Some report that Daime interferes with sleep.
+Neither Kava nor CBN (cannabinol) are strong enough.
+The only thing that I've found that can consistently override the residual wakefulness of Daime is muscimol.

 ### Status

 ![Waiting](wait.webp)
+{.center}

+Guess what this gesture means.
+{.center}

 ## Notes